sheddyranking/SQL-Crash-Course/README.md

 #### Entity Relation:

-`Foreign Key`: this a Key from the Child Table that `References` to the `Primary Key` of the Parent table.
+`Foreign Key`: this is a Key from the Child Table that `References` to the `Primary Key` of the Parent table.

 > `Datetime`: only takes in the format of `YYYY/MM/DD`.